 Grottos have been placed on Earth by Nature and by man.
 The Blue Grotto in Capri is an example of one from nature.

 Grottos have played important parts in gardens of England and France for centuries.
-Women mostly created them, using their long hours and days to make stunning works of art in Follies, with lace and needlepoint.
+Women mostly did the shell work, or “coquillages,” using their hours and days to make stunning garden “Follies”.
 Below are a couple examples of English and Irish Follies that can be visited, and even in Munich, Germany, shells are used as a medium of beauty.
 The lesson?
 Don’t necessarily let rules guide you.
 It’s 2018 and people are world-travelers and sophisticated.
 Anything of beauty will be a beautiful addition to your abode.